wwwDayDream/CessilCellsCeaChells/README.md

 [![Github Commits Since Release](https://img.shields.io/github/commits-since/wwwDayDream/CessilCellsCeaChells/latest?style=plastic&logo=github&color=%23995500)]()
 </div>
-Allows installed plugins to request creation of Fields, Properties, and Methods in Managed DLLs.
+Allows installed plugins to request creation of Fields, Properties, Methods, and more in Managed DLLs.

 ### Technical Jargon
-A BepInEx 5.4.21 patcher that scans all installed plugins for assembly attributes that inform us of any desired Fields, Properties, and Methods to inject on the `/Game_Data/Managed/` DLLs.
+A BepInEx 5.4.21 patcher that scans all installed plugins for assembly attributes that inform us of any desired Fields, Properties, Methods, and more to inject on the `/Game_Data/Managed/` DLLs.

 ### Usage & Documentation
 The wiki contains a [Getting Started](https://github.com/wwwDayDream/CessilCellsCeaChells/wiki) section as well as usages of assembly attributes.